Divy1211/AoE2DE_UGC_Guide/docs/general/xs/programmer.md

 include "absolute/or/relative/path/to/file.xs";
 ```

-However...
-Currently there is a bug (thxDE 11) due to which XS Scripts are not properly transfered to other players in the lobby.
-For now, a workaround is to manually give everyone the XS Scripts needed.

 ## 7. Arrays

 Refer to the [Array Manipulation](../functions/#3-array-manipulation "Jump to: XS Scriptig > Function Reference > Array Manipulation") section of this guide on how to use arrays.